TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/Report.md

 #### Hyperparameter

 **buffer_size**
 Configures the maximum size of the replay buffer, older values will be discarded.
 I started with a size of `10e6`, like described in the DDPG paper.
 As this takes a while to fill with one agent, I decreased the buffer size to `1e6`, like used in the udacity example in [1].
 This also took a while, therefore I decreased to `1e5`.
+After reading the advice for this project in Udacity Knowledge Base[4] to better use a large buffer, I set value to `1e6`.

 **sample_batch_size**
 Configures how much samples at each learning step should be pulled from the replay buffer, actual value `64` identical to the size in the DDPG paper [2].